releng-tool/releng-tool-docs/content/getting-started/tutorial-toolchain.md

   this will not be done here to simplify this tutorial.
-- We configure `BR_COMPILER_PARANOID_UNSAFE_PATH`, an option supported by the generated Bootlin (Buildroot) toolchain to error when using an unsafe path when performing a build (i.e. using the system's `/usr/include` path over a releng-tool sysroot path).
+- We configure `BR_COMPILER_PARANOID_UNSAFE_PATH`, an option supported by the generated Bootlin (Buildroot) toolchain to error when using an unsafe path when performing a build (i.e. throw an error when using the system's `/usr/include` path over a releng-tool sysroot path).
 - Prepares two variables `MY_TOOLCHAIN_CONF_ENV` and `MY_TOOLCHAIN_CONF_DEFS`
   which we can later use for the Autotools packages we have.
 These values help configure toolchain and desired releng-tool paths.
 Variables set